- Published on

 Bayes' theorem

-In-terms of probability, describes the probability of finding our target given the evidence . describes the probability of finding our target before knowing the evidence .
-If the new evidence is value-adding, we should see deviates from .
-In other words, the new evidence can update our degree of belief .
+If the new Evidence is value-adding, we should see Posterior deviates from the Prior .
+In other words, the new Evidence can update our degree of belief.

-Therefore, can be understood as the support of the evidence for our target, since , .
-This shows the evidence is for .
+This shows the Evidence is for .
+Therefore, can be understood as the Support of the evidence for our target.